Clastify logo

 Field lines are a model, not little strings in space

-A helpful picture is to draw magnetic field lines closer together where the field is stronger.
+A useful picture is to draw magnetic field lines closer together where the field is stronger.
 More lines through the same drawn area suggests a larger magnetic flux density; more total lines through the area suggests a larger magnetic flux.
 Treat this as a representation, not a literal count of real lines.
-This makes a good Nature of Science point: the field-line model works well because it compresses direction and strength into a visual language, but it is still a model.
+It’s a good Nature of Science example: the field-line model is powerful because it compresses direction and strength into a visual language, but it is still a model.

 Image